emudasoft/ToolsBazaarCodeTest/readme.txt

 Nice to have (optional):

 6- Protect the endpoints requiring an API key in the HTTP header sent to the server.
-Read the expected API key from the appsettings.json file.
+Read the expected API key from the appsettings.

+json file.
 Use the https://github.com/mihirdilip/aspnetcore-authentication-apikey Nuget package.